JeanLebrument/NSObject-MethodCallDependingType/README.md

 ##### Protocol

-String wich permits to identify if a method name need to be parsed.
+String which permits to identify if a method name needs to be parsed.

 By default the string "protocol" value is **"DependingOn"** but you can set another protocol value by using this setter: